 Five Incredible Active Boxers

 The epitome of manhood is watching two guys beat the living crap out of each other under legal rules and stipulations.
 When two men have a heated disagreement, a good solution is to meet outside to settle it.
 While the law keeps people from beating each other up, nothing stops people from watching the sensational boxing action in the ring.
 Not all fighters are created equally.
 Some fighters are more appealing due to their styles in the ring, while others are more notable for their trash talking.
 The next time you want to watch boxing, check out these five fighters.
+The first two will finally be meeting in the ring on May 2nd!

 - 1. Floyd Mayweather Jr.